Thamnophis (Garter Snake) Caresheets and availabilty

 The article about Thamnophis atratus atratus could serve as my general guideline (care-sheet) for most species of american- and canadian gartersnakes.

-For the different subspecies of Thamnophis eques and for Thamnophis melanogaster canescens my recent article about Thamnophis eques scotti is more relevant.
+For the different subspecies of Thamnophis eques and for Thamnophis melanogaster canescens my article about Thamnophis eques scotti is more relevant.

 In these articles you can find recommendations how to keep and breed these species in captivity.